LovelaceAcademy/PlutusExperience/modules/M05-burritos-everywhere/README.md

                                <*> computationProducingArgN
 ```

-> :bulb: nothing says that computations must happen serially, actually `Apply` allows parallel computation and we'll see it in the future
+> :bulb: nothing says that computations must happen sequentially, actually `Apply` allows parallel computation and we'll see it in the future

 ## Apply problem